 Spectacular and unique, Australia has long been an aspirational destination for international travellers.

 We’re a high yield market, with visitors staying long and spending big.
-In fact, visitors spend more in Australia per visit than anywhere else in the world.
+In fact, visitors spend more per visit to Australia than anywhere else in the world.
 After ten years of constant growth, we welcomed almost 10 million visitors in 2019.

-Australians have been enjoying rediscovering our own beautiful natural landscapes as well as the best food, wine and cultural events the world has to offer.
-And with our borders now reopened, we’re looking forward to sharing our country with the world again, bolstered by the Australian Government’s THRIVE 2030 strategy.
+Australians are enjoying rediscovering our own beautiful natural landscapes as well as the best food, wine and cultural events the world has to offer.
+And with our borders reopen, we’re sharing our country and rich cultural traditions with the world again, bolstered by the Australian Government’s visitor economy strategy, THRIVE 2030.

 Australian tourism in 2019